QuakeC: Modified compilers and language extensions

 A decompiler and a recompiler were released by Armin Rigo (called DEACC and REACC respectively).
 These programs were made through the process of reverse engineering, and were most likely published before the release of qcc.

 id Software released the source of qcc, their QuakeC compiler, along with the original QuakeC code in 1996.
 Modified versions soon sprung up, including Jonathan Roy's fastqcc and Ryan "FrikaC" Smith's FrikQCC.
 These added functionality, optimizations, and compiling speed boosts.

 In 1999, when id Software released the code from Quake's engine under the GNU General Public License (GPL), the workings of the bytecode interpreter were examined and new QuakeC compilers were released, such as J.P.
 Grossman's qccx and a new version of FrikQCC.
 These compilers took advantage of newly discovered features in a backwards-compatible way so that the bytecode could still be properly interpreted by unmodified Quake engines.
 New features include arrays, pointers, integers, for loops and string manipulation.

 With the Quake engine source code now able to be changed, further features were added to QuakeC in the form of new built-in functions.
 Features long yearned for by QuakeC coders finally reached realization as QuakeC now had file and string handling functions, enlarged string buffers, more math functions, and so on.
 However, programmers taking advantage of these changes lost backwards compatibility with the unmodified Quake engine.

 Xonotic since version 0.7 uses the gmqcc compiler.

 Client-side QuakeC

-Some enhanced Quake engines (notably Darkplaces and FTEQW) have support for an extension of regular QuakeC (now commonly referred to as server-side QuakeC) that allows client-side-only scripting of the Quake engine.
+Some enhanced Quake engines (notably DarkPlaces and FTEQW) have support for an extension of regular QuakeC (now commonly referred to as server-side QuakeC) that allows client-side-only scripting of the Quake engine, also abbreviated as CSQC (client-side QuakeC).
 This is especially useful for GUIs, HUDs and any visually heavy effects that do not need to be simulated on the server and transferred over the network.